 However, what I wasn’t paying attention to, although I should have, is that my bowel movements were getting less frequent.
 It’s strange because I didn’t have enough flora before the fermentation (I know this because I had it tested) but I had good bowel movements.
 But now, I was getting slight bowel spasms, something I don’t remember getting too much before.
 After that, it just got totally worse.
 Right now I can’t even go take a number 2.
 My colon has narrowed down small where nothing will come out of it.

 I now have more pain all along my left side; and it feels tight and stringy, if that makes sense.
 I assume there are some colon strictures and/or diverticulitis.
 Now, when I do the colonics, I am having a harder time getting the waste out.
 I can feel more blockages.
 I am getting very scared!
 I have an appointment for a colonoscopy coming up.
+Any natural remedies for colonic stricture?
 What do you suggest?

 ANSWER: Please note that in Listen To Your Gut, I do not advise people to ingest fermented foods – I tell them to use the Natren probiotics (and many people have to start very gradually and often with one species).
 Fermented foods come in way down the road when you have your digestive flora stabilized.
 At that point, people can usually tolerate them and benefit from them.
 But again, you need to test and go slowly to see what your individual body likes and dislikes.